adambinnersley/pdo-dbal/README.md

 ### 12. Caching

-Database caching can be added to queries with support for APC / Memcache / Memcached / Redis and XCache
+Database caching can be added to queries with support for Memcache / Memcached / Redis and XCache

 ```php